-Here are 4 reasons why being open about my eating disorder strengthens my daily recovery:
+Here are 4 reasons why I share my story and how it strengthens my recovery

 1. Triggers exist everywhere for people with eating disorders